• Skip to primary navigation

 Instructions

-• Bake Lebanese flatbread in a preheated oven 180C (356F) until golden brown.
+• Bake Lebanese pita bread in a preheated oven 180C (356F) until golden brown.
 Approx. 5 minutes.
 Set aside.

-• Whisk all fattoush salad dressing ingredients together, set aside
+• In a small bowl, whisk all fattoush salad dressing ingredients together, set aside.

-• In a large salad bowl, combine all vegetables and herbs and toss through the fattoush dressing.
-Place fattoush in a serving plate and crush baked Lebanese bread into bite sized pieces on top.
-Serve immediately
+• In a large bowl, combine all chopped vegetables, fresh herbs and toss through the dressing.
+Place fattoush in a serving salad bowl and crush the baked pita bread into bite-sized pieces on top.
+Serve immediately with an additional sprinkle of sumac.

 Notes